skippyskiddy/skippyskiddy/README.md

 💻 My current programming foundation includes Python, Java, and C with a strong proficiency in data structures, algorithms, and software engineering principles through a variety of academic & hobbyist projects.

-⭐ I'm excited to take on new challenges and leverage my diverse experience in the tech industry.
-I'm currently seeking experience to accelerate my growth, apply my existing skills, and gain invaluable hands-on experience as a SWE-to-be.
+⭐ I'm currently seeking experience to accelerate my growth as a SWE by applying my existing skills through hands-on experience.

-Feel free to explore my projects and reach out if you have any questions or opportunities.
-Thanks for stopping by!
+Feel free to explore my projects and reach out if you have any questions or opportunities that you think I'd be suitable for.
+Let's collaborate - thanks for stopping by!